Have a question? Hopefully you can find the answer here. If not, send me an email; I’d love to hear from you : )

 I noticed your blog doesn’t have ads.
 How do you fund your site?

-I receive a number of emails every day from ad agencies asking if they can advertise on my site.
+I receive emails every day from ad agencies asking if they can advertise on my site.
 These ads could easily pay for my site expenses many times over, but the ads are usually for items that I don’t use myself and wouldn’t recommend to my readers.

 Unfortunately, green bean and apples aren’t profitable enough to pay for bloggers to advertise them.